commercelayer/commercelayer-js-auth/packages/js-auth/README.md

   class ReturnCustomerToken,ReturnGuestToken endState;
 ```

-### Sales Channel
+### Sales channel

-[**Sales channels**](https://docs.commercelayer.io/core/api-credentials#sales-channel) are used to build any customer touchpoint (e.g. your storefront with a fully-functional shopping cart and checkout flow).
+[Sales channels](https://docs.commercelayer.io/core/api-credentials#sales-channel) are used to build any customer touchpoint (e.g. your storefront with a fully-functional shopping cart and checkout flow).

-Below is a complete example showing how to use a Sales Channel for both guest and customer authentication:
+Below is a complete example showing how to use a sales channel for both guest and customer authentication:

 ```ts
 import { authenticate, makeSalesChannel } from '@commercelayer/js-auth'